 Below you'll find the Middle Atlantic region's top 10 programs for Political Science & Government students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

 The best school in the United States for Political Science & Government is Georgetown University.
-At Georgetown University, 12.4% of undergrads major in political science.
+Political science is a fairly popular major at Georgetown University exceeding 277 graduates in 2017.
 Located in Washington, District of Columbia, this school is a good choice for students who enjoy the exhilaration of a major city.

 It's hard to beat Princeton University if you wish to study Political Science & Government.
 Graduates of the political science program make around $54,580 in their early career salary and $142,523 in their mid-career salary.
 This school is located in the suburban area of Princeton, New Jersey, near shops and other entertainment.

 The campus at this school is remarkably diverse and includes undergraduates from over 47 states and territories and at least 48 countries.
 Princeton boasts a top ranked women's basketball team.
 Videos from Princeton can be a great way to get more info on the university.

 It's hard to find a better school than George Washington University if you want to study Political Science & Government.
 Students who graduate from this program report average early career earnings of $42,643 and mid-career earnings of $89,857.
 Positioned in Washington, District of Columbia, this university is ideal for students who thrive in a city atmosphere.

 Considering that 7.0% of borrowers have defaulted, GWU's default rate of 1.0% is quite notable.
 Around 70.0% of GWU applicants submit their SAT scores, which average around 1,290.
 Take a deeper dive and discover just how GWU ranks in other categories.